 The Vision System can compensate for some differences during runtime.
-Adjust the detection threshold as explained in the section Detection thresholds and scores on page 83 to have a reliable object localization.
+Adjust the detection threshold as explained in the Object Teaching section to have a reliable object localization.

-14. Spare Parts, Kits and Accessories
+7. Spare Parts, Kits and Accessories

 The following list is up-to-date at print time and is subject to change.
 Check online for updates.